-When I was alone, I downloaded the audible iPhone app and the book’s file and turned it on.
+When I was alone, I found the audible iPhone app and the book's file and turned it on.

 The cool, hip, it won't kill you to hear the f-word once or twice part of my conscious quickly receded as Samuel L. Jackson's smooth voice came on, explaining how he said this to his daughter all the time.

 Do people really talk to their children like this?